-LOS ANGELES (AP) — The Transportation Security Administration officer killed by a rampaging gunman at Los Angeles International Airport is being honored at the place where he died.
+LOS ANGELES (AP) — The Transportation Security Administration officer killed by a rampaging gunman at Los Angeles International Airport was honored Wednesday afternoon in a solemn ceremony at the airport.

 Hernandez is the first TSA officer killed in the line of duty.
-The 39-year-old father of two was shot in an attack Friday that wounded two others TSA officers and at least one bystander.
+The 39-year-old father of two was shot in an attack Friday that wounded two other TSA officers and a bystander.
+All are expected to recover.